 The Arminian1 objection against the doctrine of unconditional election, still commonly heard today, concedes that there is a doctrine of Divine election in the Bible.
 But it argues that it is a conditional election.

 Those who are dead in trespasses and sins cannot make themselves spiritually alive, or make themselves born again.
-And no matter what we thought we were doing before God called us, “there is none that seeketh after God” (see John 3:3; Romans 3:11; Ephesians 2:1).
+And no matter what we thought we were doing before God called us, “there is none that seeketh after God” (see John 3.3; Romans 3.11; Ephesians 2.1).

-Something happened in our souls, which made us trust the Word of God rather than reject it, and to seek the Lord Jesus Christ rather than reject him.
+Something happened in our souls, which made us to trust the Word of God rather than reject it, and to seek the Lord Jesus Christ rather than reject him.
 There came a day when we found ourselves disposed to believe the Bible.

-We have been enabled to understand that we, who were dead in sins until this change happened, would never have believed these things if it were not that we were made willing (see Psalms 110:3) and enabled to believe by God himself.
+We have been enabled to understand that we, who were dead in sins until this change happened, would never have believed these things if it were not that we were made willing (see Psalms 110.3) and enabled to believe by God himself.

 By faith in Christ, we mean that belief and trust in the true Lord Jesus Christ of the Bible, who is the Saviour of all whose faith is in him.
 Nothing less than this is that faith in Christ of which the Bible speaks. ↩︎